How to Become a Pathologist

 If you’re interested in both types of pathology, you can alternatively complete a residency that combines these fields.
 This type of residency takes at least four years to complete.

-Your MCAT, USMLE, or COMLEX aren’t the only exams you’ll need to worry about during your journey to becoming a pathologist.
+Your MCAT, USMLE, or COMLEX aren’t the only exams you’ll need to worry about during your medical journey.

 The final exams you’ll have to pass are administered by the American Board of Pathology (ABP).